-The building clearly has iconic qualities, both because of its prominent location and for the possible image-readings.
-Most, if not all of the comments refer to the possible alternative interpretations of the building: Turds, pumpkins, walnuts, dust mites, turtle heads…I expect we are just scratching the surface.
+The building clearly has iconic qualities, both because of its prominent location and for the possible image-readings it proffers.
+Most, if not all of the above quotes refer to the possible alternative interpretations of the building: Turds, pumpkins, walnuts, dust mites, turtle heads…I expect we are just scratching the surface.

 But as the last decade of contemporary architecture has shown, there is a huge difference between an iconic building and a successful iconic building.
 Where this project falls short is in the definition of its iconography, and the execution of its aesthetic.

 Given the airport environment, the metaphor of the project seems exceedingly arbitrary – the official website description merely states that “the airport’s South Coast location is represented by the inside aesthetics and outside shell of the building.”
-This seems to fall drastically short of being an effective conceptual background.
-Despite the very literal and singular brief of “The Rock”, the building mixes the metaphors of shell and rock, and produces an aesthetic that is confusingly abstract.
+This seems to fall drastically short of being an effective concept.
+Despite the very literal and singular brief of ‘The Rock’, the design mixes the metaphors of shell and rock, and produces an aesthetic that is confusingly abstract.

-What is so uniquely South Coast about a simple rock, and what is this rock doing in an airport?
+What is so uniquely South Coast about a simple rock, and what is a rock doing in an airport?

-Is to exert a grounding influence on travellers?
+Is to exert a grounding influence on travelers?

 Is to show we are stuck in the stone age?

 Despite the issues with the exterior, the interior looks stunning (be sure to watch the fly-through video).
-Ragged glass lines cut away into the shell, and the panelled facets create an exciting ceiling space.
-Here it seems that the architecture is acting at its fullest effect, in that it makes superb use of the geology motifs, but without the burden of having to produce a unified image-byte.
-However, this image-byte is exactly what the building set out to produce, and is the basis upon which it will be remembered and judged.
+Ragged glass lines cut through the shell while the panelled facets create an exciting ceiling space.
+Inside is where the architecture is acting at its fullest effect: it makes superb use of the geology motifs without the burden of having to produce a unified image-byte.
+However, this singular image is exactly what the building set out to produce, and is the basis upon which it will be remembered and judged.

 The Rock sets out to create a very literal iconography.
-But the in executing this, it has disregarded context and created an abstract aesthetic that defies the singular premise, ultimately failing at its literal and metaphoric agenda.
+But in executing this, it has disregarded context and created an abstract aesthetic that defies the singular premise, ultimately failing at its literal and metaphoric agenda.
 It is like a Big Duck that doesn’t sell poultry, or a Bilbao without the beautiful ambiguity.
-The building itself may succeed, but The Rock has been misshapen, misplaced and misinterpreted.
+The design of building itself may succeed, but the design of The Rock has been misshapen, misplaced and misinterpreted.